If you haven’t started making your own hummus at home, you’re totally missing out.

 2. Pulse the mixture until it is fairly smooth.
-If the mixture is too dry to process smoothly, add a couple tablespoons of water, extra olive oil, or liquid from the canned chickpeas.
+If the mixture is too dry to process smoothly, add a couple of tablespoons of water, extra olive oil, or liquid from the canned chickpeas.

 3. Taste the hummus and adjust the salt, cumin, lemon, or garlic to your liking.

-NOTES: *About 1.75-2 cups chickpeas
+[bs_icon name=”glyphicon glyphicon-file”] NOTE: *About 1.75-2 cups chickpeas

 Step by Step

 Drain one 15oz. can of chickpeas and add them to a food processor along with 2 Tbsp olive oil, 1/4 cup lemon juice, 1/4 cup tahini, 1 clove of garlic, 1/2 tsp salt, and 1/4 tsp cumin.

 Jalapeño Cilantro Hummus

-Add the seeded jalapeño and about 1 cup fresh cilantro leaves to the food processor with your basic hummus and process until smooth.
+Add the seeded jalapeño and about 1 cup of fresh cilantro leaves to the food processor with your basic hummus and process until smooth.
 This hummus tastes great with a little extra cumin!